Inclusivity and Professionalism

 Bias or hate incidents consist of speech, conduct or some other form of expression or action that is motivated wholly or in part by prejudice or bias whose impact discriminates, demeans, embarrasses, assigns stereotypes, harasses or excludes individuals because of their race, color, ethnicity, national origin, language, sex, size, gender identity or expression, sexual orientation, disability, age or religion.

-Student, faculty, staff and visitors who believe they have been the target of bias, intolerance or discrimination may report an incident to the Office for Inclusive Excellence (bias and intolerance) or the Office of Equal Opportunity and Affirmative Action (sexual misconduct and discrimination).
+Student, faculty, staff and visitors who believe they have been the target of bias, intolerance or discrimination may report an incident to the Office of Equal Opportunity and Affirmative Action (discrimination, harassment or sexual misconduct).

 The University of Utah seeks to provide equal access to its programs, services, and activities for people with disabilities.
 If you will need accommodations in the class, reasonable prior notice needs to be given to the Center for Disability Services, 162 Olpin Union Building, 581-5020 (V/TDD).
-CDS will work with you and the instructor to make arrangements for accommodations.
+CDS will work with you and the instructor on accommodations.

 Addressing Sexual Misconduct